ryankirkman/sql-es/README.md

 Usage
 =====
-NB: The input file will be assigned to a variable called `json` for use in the `--array` command line argument.

 `-h` or `--host`: Host template.
 Note `{product}` in the template below. `sql-es` will substitute in the `table` value from the SQL query.
 Note for the host that HTTP will be assumed and prepended.

 `-q` or `--query`: The SQL query